-Household chores: good for children, good for the whole family
+Household chores: good for children, good for your family

 Children can learn a lot from doing household chores.